lugorguk/lug.org.uk-website/index.md

 We are able to offer to groups free hosting of web sites and email addresses, run mailing lists and provide DNS hosting services.

-If you run a group which you feel is in line with our offer, or are thinking of starting one, please [take a look into applying](apply).
+If you run a group that you feel is in line with our offer, or are thinking of starting one, please [take a look into applying](apply).